The Executive Directors and Staff

 Parvais Jabbar, Co-executive Director

 Parvais specialises in domestic and international human rights law as it relates to the death penalty.
 He has represented prisoners under sentence of death before the Judicial Committee of the Privy Council, the Inter-American Commission on Human Rights, the Inter-American Court of Human Rights and the United Nations Human Rights Committee.
-He has assisted local lawyers in appeals before the Supreme Courts of Uganda, Kenya and Malawi in constitutional cases concerning the death penalty.
-He has also been involved in international delegations looking into death penalty reform both in China and Taiwan.
+Parvais has for many years, worked with and supported local lawyers before the Supreme Courts in a number of Commonwealth Countries, including constitutionals cases concerning the death penalty in Uganda, Kenya, Malawi, Zimbabwe and Singapore.

-Parvais is a member of the UK Foreign & Commonwealth Office Minister of State’s Expert Group on the death penalty and a founder member of UK Foreign & Commonwealth Office Pro Bono Panel representing British Nationals facing the death penalty.
-In 1999, he and Saul Lehrfreund were joint winners of the Times/Justice Young Lawyer of the Year award.
-In 2008 he was the recipient of the Pro Bono Lawyer of the Year award by the Society of Asian Lawyers.
+He is a founder member of the Pro Bono Panel of the UK Foreign & Commonwealth Office which provides legal assistance to British prisoners facing the death penalty and was a member of the UK Foreign Secretary’s Expert Group on the death penalty.
+In 2008 Parvais was the recipient of the Pro Bono Lawyer of the Year award by the Society of Asian Lawyers.
 In 2012 he was awarded an MBE for his services to international human rights and in July 2016, he was awarded an Honorary Degree at Middlesex University.

 Parvais regularly lectures on death penalty issues to a wide range of audiences including lawyers, students and the public.